landhb/HideProcess/README.md

 ### Limitations

-Although Windows 10 x64 didn't BSOD during testing, this rootkit does not bypass PatchGuard or driver signing requirements so it's always a possibility.
+Does not bypass PatchGuard or driver signing requirements.

 Please use a VM whenever you run this.
 Current tests on Windows 10 observe it takes about 30 minutes after unlinking the process to induce a BSOD.